Everglades National Park Florida, USA Travel Guide

 Limestone bedrock and the unique hydrological flow of the "River of Grass" form the main geological attributes.

-Explore these less-visited spots for a different perspective.
+Check out these less-visited spots for a different perspective.

 Hell's Bay Canoe Trail: A challenging, primitive paddling trail for extreme solitude (backcountry permit required).

-Snake Bight Trail (Flamingo): A 3.2-mile round trip trail for birdwatching at low tide.
+Snake Bight Trail (Flamingo): A 3.2-mile round trip trail for bird watching at low tide.
 Coastal Prairie Trail (Flamingo): A longer, unpaved trail for solitude.

 Local favorites often involve challenging backcountry trips or specific birding spots known only to dedicated enthusiasts.